-Bill 43 Risk.
-The Québec provincial government had tabled Bill 43 which proposes to amend Québec's Mining Act to, among other things, give additional powers to municipalities to control mining activities in their territory, including requiring Resource Companies to conduct public consultations in connection with, and receive approvals from municipal governments for, their exploration and development projects.
-If Bill 43 had passed into legislation, Resource Companies may not have received the approvals necessary for their projects or may have experienced significant delays in obtaining such approvals and, as a result, may have failed to renounce, effective in 2014 or at all, Eligible Expenditures equal to the Available Funds invested in their Flow-Through Shares.
+Québec Approval and Delay Risk.
+Québec's Mining Act gives additional powers to municipalities to control mining activities in their territory, and requires Resource Companies to conduct public consultations in connection with, and receive approvals from, the Minister of Energy and Natural Resources for the attribution of a mining lease.
+Because of these new rules, Resource Companies may not receive the approvals necessary for their projects or may experience significant delays in obtaining such approvals and, as a result, may fail to renounce, effective in 2015 or at all, Eligible Expenditures equal to the Available Funds invested in their Flow-Through Shares.